olekaspt/Lab08/README.md

 1. You will need to create classes for the following concepts.
   *	A Interface Class that represents Race.
 And then four concrete classes to represent Elves, Dwarves, Humans, Halflings.
-  *	These will have three methods on them   HitPointModification, ArmorClassModification, ,HitBonusModification.
-Initiative Bonus
+  *	These will have these methods on them (for Fall 2023 only 3 are required):
+    1. HitPointModification
+    2. ArmorClassModification
+    3. HitBonusModification
+    4. Initiative Bonus
   *	An Interface (Abstract Class) class that represents a Character
     1. They have Hit points, armor class, to hit bonus, and initiative bonus
-    1. They will have accessors to retrieve Hit points, Armor Class, Hit Bonus, that will take into account Racial Modifications
+    1. They will have accessors to retrieve Hit points, Armor Class, Hit Bonus, and Init Bonus.
+These will take into account Racial Modifications
     1. Will have (most likely pure virtual methods) to Attack, take damage,
   *	Character Factory that takes in type of class and race to generate a Wizard, etc.
   *	And then four Concrete classes that inherit from Character to represent Wizards, Rogues, Fighters, Clerics (yes if you have D&D background, these are called classes 😊).
 This should inherit from Character.
 NOTE: If you want to you can choose other “classes”, but pick four, and have different behaviors.
 You will have a reference to the race class (using containment).
 ALso if you want, you can have a Interface class for the Professions (like I do for Ships in FleetAttacks).